ridiculous/usable/README.md

 gem 'usable'
 ```

-Or install it yourself as:

-    $ gem install usable

 ## Development

 After checking out the repo, run `bin/setup` to install dependencies.
 Then, run `rake` to run the tests.
 You can also run `bin/console` for an interactive prompt that will allow you to experiment.